naufalafels/draw.io_folder/README.md

-# draw.io_folder
+# READ ME!
+### This is a naufalafels draw.io folder containing:
+- draw.io pages
+- draw.io drafts
-Folder containing draw.io files or drafts.
+- draw.io files

+There is nothing in here except for saved files via github repository.